codee-com/open-catalog/Checks/PWR008/README.md

-# PWR008: Declare the intent for each procedure parameter
+# PWR008: Declare the intent for each procedure argument

 ### Issue

-Each procedure parameter should have its intent declared to facilitate reasoning about the flow of data in and out of the function.
+Each procedure argument should have its intent declared to facilitate reasoning about the flow of data in and out of the function.

 ### Actions

-Declare the proper intent for each procedure parameter.
+Declare the proper intent for each procedure argument.

 ### Relevance

-By declaring the intent of each procedure parameter the flow of data in and out of the function is made explicit in the source code.
+By declaring the intent of each procedure argument the flow of data in and out of the function is made explicit in the source code.
 This not only improves code legibility but also allows reasoning about what the procedure does: by including all data inputted and outputted by a procedure in its signature, the